niksakkas/Use-the-Force/README.md

 https://user-images.githubusercontent.com/50372934/215200581-9a7312b0-160b-4b06-807e-be9260a45e04.mp4

 The player is affected by magnetic fields based on their respective "charge" states.
-The player can change his own charge to reverse the direction magnetic fields push him towards:
+The player can change his own charge to reverse the direction magnetic fields push him towards.

 ### Magnets